fabioperrella/debugging-with-mastery/intro/slide01.md

 # How to exit from a pry console correctly

 * When using `ctrl+c`, it always **CRASHES THE TERMINAL !!**
-  * Use command `reset` to restore the terminal
+  * Use the command `reset` to restore the terminal
 * When using `exit`, it exits only the current context
-* When uusing `exit!`, it exists the console, no matter where you are
+* When using `exit!`, it exists the console, no matter where you are

 !SLIDE center